Port Authority explosion suspect: What we know about Akayed Ullah

 “At this point in time,” the only suspect is the one man already in custody, de Blasio said Monday morning, adding that the city is lucky the suspect didn’t achieve his intended goals.

-Four people, including the suspect, were injured in the explosion, according to the FDNY.
-Three people have non-life threatening injuries; one person sustained serious but non-life threatening injuries.
+At least four people, not including the suspect, were injured in the explosion, an NYPD spokeswoman confirmed to Fox News Monday afternoon.